trusslab/spinner/README.md

 ```

 ## Generating vmlinux.bc
-There are a few ways to do this but we describe one method here.
+There are a few ways to do this.
+You can try using the IRdumper scripts provided by MLTA.
+Check their instructions if you wish to do this: https://github.com/umnsec/mlta

+We describe one additional method here.

 1) Make a copy of your running kernel, so you do not need to modify your running kernel
 2) Install and use clang-14.
 Install wllvm.